sinak/sinak.github.com/_posts/2013-07-05-helping-rtf.md

 ---
 layout: post
-title: "How a Group of HN Users Rescued RestoreTheFourth.net"
+title: "How a Group of Designers & Developers Helped RestoreTheFourth.net"
 category: posts
 tweet: How a Taskforce of Designers and Developers Helped Rescue RestoreTheFourth.net